teambit/docs/docs/getting-started/14-export-to-scope.md

 title: Export Components
 ---

-Exporting components to remote scopes makes them available for other developers to consume.
-Only components that are tagged can be exported.
-The tagged version is exported and resides on the remote scope.
+Exporting a component's release version to [a remote scope](/docs/getting-started/bit-account#create-a-remote-scope) makes it available to be used by other Bit workspaces and non-Bit web projects.

 ## Export Staged Components

-Run the `bit export` command to have Bit publish all versioned components.
-In our case it is only the previously tagged 'Button' component.
+Run the `bit export` command to have Bit export all versioned components.
+In our case that will be the 'button', 'app-bar', 'use-jokes' and 'tech-jokes-viewer' components.

 ```sh
 $ bbit export
 ```

-## Browse Remote Components

-Now that we have successfully exported two components head back to [bit.dev](https://bit.dev) and see that the **demo** scope your created has both components exported.
+Head over to `https://bit.dev/<owner-name>/<scope-name>` to see your exported component, or explore a similar [demo scope](https://bit.dev/demo-org/demo-scope).

 ## Post Export Operations

-When Bit has finished exporting components it updates the `.bitmap` file on the operation.
-Make sure to track these changes.
+Once the exporting process completes, the `.bitmap` file gets updated to reflect that new state.
+Make sure to track it with git.

 ```sh
 git commit -am 'updated .bitmap file after a successful export'